Estimated reading time: 6 minutes

 Try to learn about the volunteer’s skills and experiences.
 This information will help you determine the best job placement.

 For instance, if you learn that a volunteer has computer skills, you may recruit them to help with office work.
-Or if you find that a new volunteer does sales work, put them in a public place interacting with visitors and guests.

 3. Conduct Background Checks